irenebosque/KBCS-Practical-Assignment/Task1.md

 > ⚠️ In the run section maybe rewrite,  " **Manually** close the **2** generated plots to start a live simulation of your prediction model in case you run locally."

-> ⚠️ I do not understand perfectly the graph to be honest.
+> ⚠️ To be honest, I do not perfectly understand the accuracy graph.
 Each bar represents one of the 20 bins in which 360 degrees are divided?
-Then why the X axis goes from -3pi to +3pi
+Then why the X axis goes from -3pi to +3pi?

 ### Task 1.1 - Evaluate